Ketel Marte Player Props: Diamondbacks vs. Red Sox

 Ketel Marte At The Plate

-- Marte has eight doubles, four triples, six home runs and 15 walks while hitting .279.
+- Marte is batting .278 with eight doubles, four triples, six home runs and 15 walks.

-- Among the qualified hitters, he ranks 45th in batting average, while his on-base percentage ranks 72nd and he is 58th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 47th, his on-base percentage ranks 70th, and he is 64th in the league in slugging.

-- Marte is batting .304 with one homer during his last games and is on a five-game hitting streak.
+- Marte will look to extend his six-game hitting streak.
+He's batting .261 over the course of his last outings.

-- Marte has an RBI in 14 of 46 games this season, with multiple RBI in six of them.
+- Marte has picked up an RBI in 29.8% of his games this year, with two or more RBI in 12.8% of his games.

+- He has scored a run in 22 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.